ilhamfp/puisi-pantun-generator/README.md

 More on the [generated-puisi.txt](generated-puisi.txt) and [generated-pantun.txt](generated-pantun.txt) files.

 ## What's next
-Some idea to improve this experiment:
+Some ideas to improve this experiment:
 * Add restriction to the [generation script](https://www.kaggle.com/ilhamfp31/run-generation-py).
 The current pantun generation script did not put any restriction on the rhyme of each line.
 Most of the generated pantun has bad rhymes.
 * Try controllable generation (ex: [PPLM](https://arxiv.org/abs/1912.02164))
 * Add more data